GWilloughby99/GWilloughby99.github.io/_posts/2020-01-20-stopandsearch analysis.md

 This includes Central and East Birmingham which have [high crime rates in the West Midlands](https://www.police.uk/pu/your-area/west-midlands-police/performance/compare-your-area/?tc=BW001).

-Neil Basu said that these types of areas are a contributing factor to why the figures are disproportionate.
+Neil Basu said that these types of areas are a contributing factor to why the figures can be disproportionate.

 > “We need to get to the point of why it is disproportionate”, says Basu.
 “Some places have very high levels of deprivation.
 They have been socially and economically ignored for decades.